appcypher/viper/NOTES.md

         NOTE: The following semantic documentation may change.

         Viper's async / await is very different from Python's.
-Unawaited asynchronous functions run on a separate lightweight thread.
+Unawaited asynchronous functions are executed on separate green threads.

 ## CODE GENERATION